 Find Your Target Audience in Facebook Groups

-If you’re using Facebook as a person and you want to find your audience online, use Facebook’s search bar to find groups that match your ideal customer’s interests.
+If you’re using Facebook as an individual and you want to find your audience online, use Facebook’s search bar to find groups that match your ideal customer’s interests.
 If you’re providing social media marketing services for multiple clients, find a way to segment those audiences properly so there’s no confusion.

 Tailor Content for Your Target Audience

-Now when you are done with basic preparation, you can start tailoring best content for them.
+Now when you’re done with basic preparations, you can start tailoring best content for them.
 There are several rules for you to remember, taken right from the best social media marketing guides:

 - No more than 1 post of curated content a week